aochagavia/optimization-experiment/research/blog.md

 For our purposes, it comes down to the following: if we manage to express our problem in terms of logical formulas, then we can pass that to Z3 and let it find a solution to the problem.
-There is no need to think about which algorithms you have to use... just the formulas and Z3 magic!
+There is no need to think algorithms... just the formulas and Z3 magic!

 ## The problem